step into the surreal seaside world of rottingdean bazaar

 For now, they're trying to find a better way to do designer fashion.
 Like friend and fellow designer Matty Bovan, who lives and works at his parents' house in York, James and Luke opted out of London.
 It's not a rejection of the capital per se, they love London, but it is a reaction against certain models of rapid and debt-laden growth for emerging talents promoted there.
 "We're trying to learn from what we've seen happen to other designers," Luke says, explaining the well-intentioned but often unsustainable pressure to finance expensive studios, and hire interns and eventually staff, on top of crazy London rents.

-James and Luke say they don't really have 'goals' for Rottingdean Bazaar, in terms of growth.
-Keeping the project manageable - without the help of interns - has allowed them to be open to wider opportunities in the industry, like making the shredded flag masks for Christopher Shannon's autumn/winter 17 show, and shooting editorial for magazines (they recently provided creative direction for a Man About Town shoot with David Hoyle, posing him alongside kids from a local afterschool art club in Rottingdean).
+James and Luke say they don't really have "goals" for Rottingdean Bazaar, in terms of growth.
+Keeping the project manageable — without the help of interns — has allowed them to be open to wider opportunities in the industry, like making the shredded flag masks for Christopher Shannon's fall/winter 17 show, and shooting editorial for magazines (they recently provided creative direction for a Man About Town shoot with David Hoyle, posing him alongside kids from a local after-school art club in Rottingdean).

-Opening a physical shop is one dream they are determined to realise, inspired in part by James's grandmother, whose shop selling "knick knacks" on Rottingdean high street was the unwitting inspiration for the 'local shop for local people' in the TV series The League of Gentlemen.
+Opening a physical shop is one dream they are determined to realize, inspired in part by James's grandmother, whose shop selling "knick knacks" on Rottingdean high street was the unwitting inspiration for the "local shop for local people" in the TV series The League of Gentlemen.
 They would also embrace the challenge of translating the Rottingdean Bazaar aesthetic to the catwalk, but they are happy to continue doing everything themselves.
-"We have an amazing time coming up with, and making the stuff," James says, "That's the best part, and we're doing it already".
+"We have an amazing time coming up with, and making the stuff," James says, "That's the best part, and we're doing it already."
 Sitting down to a homemade apple and walnut salad in front of their studio window's uninterrupted view of the beach, it's difficult to think what more you could want.

 Text Charlotte Gush